muyishen2040/Racing-AI-Reinforcement-Learning-for-Mario-Kart-64/README.md

     env = SocketWrapper()
     ```

-3. Then you can use your favorite VNC client (e.g., [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)) to connect to `localhost` to watch the XVFB display in real-time.
+4. Then you can use your favorite VNC client (e.g., [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)) to connect to `localhost` to watch the XVFB display in real-time.
 Note that running the VNC server and client can cause some performance overhead.

     For VSCode & TightVNC Users:
     - Forward the port 5900 to the desired port on the local host.
     - Open TightVNC and connect to `localhost::desired_port_num`, e.g. `localhost::5901`.

-4. To turn off the docker compose container, use the following command:
+5. To turn off the docker compose container (e.g. suppose we follow the naming criteria above `agent1` as the instance name and use `instance1.yml` for the override file), use the following command:

     ```bash
-    docker-compose down
+    docker-compose -p agent1 -f docker-compose.yml -f instance1.yml down
     ```

+    Note:
+    - To create another instance, you can create another tmux channel to run another with a different instance name and override file.

 **Additional Notes:**

-1. To view the status (output log) of a single compose, you can use the following command:
+1. To view the status (output log) of a single compose, you can use the following command (suppose our instance name is `agent1`):

     ```bash
-    docker-compose logs xvfbsrv
+    docker-compose -p agent1 logs xvfbsrv
-    docker-compose logs vncsrv
+    docker-compose -p agent1 logs vncsrv
-    docker-compose logs emulator
+    docker-compose -p agent1 logs emulator
-    docker-compose logs agent
+    docker-compose -p agent1 logs agent
     ```

 ## Features